bobbyiliev/introduction-to-sql/ebook/en/content/100-mysqldump.md

 mysqldump -u your_username -p your_database_name > your_database_name-$(date +%F).sql
 ```

-Note that you need to change the your_database_name with the actual name of your database and the your_username with your actual MySQL username.
+Note that you need to change the your_database_name with the actual name of your database and the `your_username` part with your actual MySQL username.

 Rundown of the arguments: